Raleigh Business Chapter 7 Bankruptcy Lawyers

 The means test is essentially a way of determining which businesses are qualified for Chapter 7 bankruptcy and which might be capable of paying back part of their debt.
 Your attorney will do the necessary research to make sure you will pass the means test when they are going through the process of determining which type of bankruptcy you should apply for in the first place.
 With the help of an attorney, your chances of failing the means test are very slim.

 Filing for Chapter 7 business bankruptcy can be an incredibly emotional experience.
 That’s why you need a professional, experienced, and poised bankruptcy attorney by your side every step of the way.
 At the Bradford Law Offices, PLLC, the Raleigh Chapter 7 bankruptcy attorneys are here to explore your legal and financial options and help you move on from this stressful time in your life as easily as possible.
-Take the first step toward financial freedom by calling us today at (919) 758-8879.
+Take the first step toward financial freedom by calling us today at (919) 758-8879 or reaching out to us online.